WaterFutures/EPyT-Flow/docs/tut.control.rst

 .. note::

-    Note that control rules such as time-based rules specified in the .inp file will be prioritized.
+    Note that EPANET control rules such as time-based rules specified in the .inp file will be prioritized.
 Other than that, EPyT-Flow first applies events and then controls -- i.e. events are always prioritized over controls.

 Example of implementing a simple pump control strategy where pump "9" is activated or deactivated